Online Manual

 Proprietress of Serena

-Portrayed by Atsuko Tanaka |
+Atsuko Tanaka

 The proprietress of Serena, a high-class club on Tenkaichi Street.
 She has known Kiryu and Nishikiyama since they were just rank-and-file members of the Dojima Family a decade ago, and has built a strong, trusting relationship with Yumi, who worked as a hostess at her bar.
 She allows Kiryu to use Serena as a base of operations as he works to discover the mysteries surrounding the Tojo Clan’s missing money.